IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 \subsubsection{Intent Quality Assessment}

 To ensure dataset quality, generated initial intents undergo filtering using LLM as a self-verifier.
-Each generated intent is evaluated against four binary criteria: \begin{itemize}[leftmargin=1.2em,itemsep=2pt,topsep=2pt] \item \textit{Completeness}: Whether the intent captures all essential motivations present in the narrative without omission. \item \textit{Faithfulness}: Whether the intent preserves original context without introducing information absent from the narrative. \item \textit{Motivational Fidelity}: Whether the intent accurately represents the underlying reason driving the user to pose the question. \item \textit{Answer Justification}: Whether the intent provides sufficient rationale for why the selected answer satisfies user motivation. \end{itemize} Instances containing any intent that fails a criterion are removed, yielding high quality instances for subsequent core intent selection.
+Each generated intent is evaluated against four binary criteria.
+Following recent benchmarks~\cite{10.5555/3737916.3738608, seo-etal-2025-mt}, \textit{completeness} checks coverage of all narrative motivations and \textit{faithfulness} excludes extraneous content; as task-specific extensions, \textit{motivational fidelity} requires genuine underlying reasons and \textit{answer justification} ensures a sufficient basis for later alignment assessment (Section 2.3.2).
+Instances containing any intent that fails a criterion are removed, yielding high quality instances for subsequent core intent selection.